Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 I could provide many, many more examples of disruptions that have occurred while my English language learners were taking the ACCESS and which administration determined were inconsequential.

 When other state assessments take place, many schools practically go into lockdown mode.
 Students are silenced in the halls between classes until testing is over.
-In fact, some schools even recruit parents or other volunteers to hold “Silence Please” signs throughout the school hallways during testing days.
+In fact, some schools even recruit parents or other volunteers to hold “Silence Please” signs throughout the school hallways on test days.

 However, when ACCESS takes place, there are no such enforcements and non-testing students are generally unsupervised in the halls.
 It's not unusual for students to hear shouting, doors slamming and other disruptions while they take the WIDA ACCESS.
 While some kids may be unphased by such incidents while testing, many others are greatly impacted by these interruptions, which is reflected in their scores.